fintech-projects/ProjectGrandpaGrandmaETF/README.md

     E. Market health indicators - S&P 500 current state, etc

 --------------

 ## Stage Three - Dashboard Performance Tracker

-A dashboard is a summary for user to understand the past, current and future state of their investment.
-The allocated ETF is displayed via the dashboard and shows a variety of performance metrics so that the user may easily visualise the full spectrum analysis of their portfolio.
+A dashboard is a summary for the user to understand the past, current and future state of their investment.
+The allocated ETF is displayed via the dashboard and shows a variety of performance metrics, so that the user may easily visualise the analysis of their portfolio.

 The dashboard shows the user: